senchalabs/docs-i18n/guides/controllers/README.md

         }
     });

-The routes we specified above simply map the contents of the browser address bar to a Controller function to call when that route is matched.
-The routes can be simple text like the login route, which matches against http://myapp.com/#login, or contain wildcards like the 'user/:id' route, which matches urls like http://myapp.com/#user/123.
-Whenever the address changes the Controller automatically calls the function specified.
+The routes specified previously map the contents of the browser address bar to a Controller function that is called when the route is matched.
+The routes can be simple text like the login route, which matches against http://myapp.com/#login, or may contain wildcards such as the 'user/:id' route, which matches urls like http://myapp.com/#user/123.
+Whenever the address changes, the Controller automatically calls the specified function.

-Note that in the showUserById function we had to first load the User instance.
-Whenever you use a route, the function that is called by that route is completely responsible for loading its data and restoring state.
-This is because your user could either send that url to another person or simply refresh the page, which we wipe clear any cached data you had already loaded.
-There is a more thorough discussion of restoring state with routes in the application architecture guides.
+Note that the showUserById function first has to load the User instance.
+Whenever you use a route, the function that is called by that route is completely responsible for loading its data and restoring the state.
+This is because a user could either send that url to another person or could simply refresh the page, which wipes any cached data that you had already loaded.
+In the application architecture guides you can find a more thorough discussion on restoring state with routes.

 ## Before Filters

-The final thing that Controllers provide within the context of Routing is the ability to define filter functions that are run before the function specified in the route.
+An additional functionality that Controllers provide within the context of Routing is the ability to define filter functions that are run before the function specified in the route.
 These are an excellent place to authenticate or authorize users for specific actions, or to load classes that are not yet on the page.
-For example, let's say we want to authenticate a user before allowing them to edit a Product in an e-commerce backend:
+For example, let us say we want to authenticate a user before allowing him to edit a Product in an e-commerce backend application:

     Ext.define('MyApp.controller.Products', {
         config: {